About 30,000 individuals require emergency treatment, and 150 die every year because of allergic reactions to food.

 While you might not have the time to go through lengthy research papers to understand the current labeling regulations, here we’ve compiled a free labeling regulations guide that can help you skip the jargon and find exactly what you’re looking for.
 Let’s get started.

 Disclaimer: This blog post derives information from the U.S. Food and Drug Administration (FDA) website and is updated as of March 1st, 2024.
 Do refer to the FDA website for final and updated information regarding regulations.
+Artwork Flow is a software designed to streamline compliance for brands, not a service providing legal or regulatory advice.

 Major Allergens

-According to the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA), the term major allergens refers to the eight foods and their protein derivatives that cause more than 90% of food allergies and severe reactions in the USA.
+According to the Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA), the term major allergens refer to the eight foods and their protein derivatives that cause more than 90% of food allergies and severe reactions in the USA.

 So, any packaged food containing the following allergens must declare the ingredients on its label to warn its consumers.